 Active learning isn’t just a buzzword, it’s a necessary ingredient in the mix that wakes up multiple parts of our brains, creating a web of neural connections that serve as routes to our memories.
 And stress?
 Well, the right amount can be a little like brain fertilizer, helping us learn better.
 But when it's too much, it can mess up all the complex brainy processes that help us think and remember.

-As students and teachers, it's crucial that our educational methods match what we now understand about how our brains work.
+As students and teachers, our educational methods match what we now understand about how our brains work.
 From individual attention to student engagement in the classroom, tailoring the learning process to the neurobiology of learning can make a significant positive impact.

 In the arena of learning, brain plasticity is our superpower.
-It empowers our neurons to get cozy with one another whenever we learn and practice something new.
+It helps our neurons to get cozy with one another whenever we learn and practise something new.
 It's like the brain's way of saying, "I see you’re using this pathway a lot, let me make it bigger for you."
-This is why we talk about neurons that fire together, wiring together – they’re literally reshaping the brain.
+This is why we talk about neurons that fire together, wiring together, they’re literally reshaping the brain.

 So, learning a new guitar chord or math formula isn't just about one part of the brain; it's a group effort.
 But here's the kicker: just because you've learned one thing doesn't mean you've learned it all.
 Each new fact or skill might not automatically apply to others, because the connections made are very specific.
 It’s like carving a path in a jungle; just because you’ve cleared one route doesn’t mean the entire jungle is navigable.
 It takes time, patience, and repetition to expand this neural landscape.